 The piping associated with the evaporator glovebox tank component includes the transfer line from the evaporator, the wet-vacuum line, the lean-residue transfer line, and the ventilation lines entering and exiting the evaporator glovebox tank component.
 All piping and associated valves are constructed of single-walled, 316 stainless steel.
-The transfer line from the evaporator is 1.0-in. pipe, the wet-vacuum line and the lean-residue transfer line are 0.75-in.

-pipe, and the ventilation lines are 2.0-in. pipe.
+The transfer line from the evaporator is 1.0-in. pipe, the wet-vacuum line and the lean-residue transfer line are 0.75-in. pipe, and the ventilation lines are 2.0-in. pipe.
 Pipe diameters may change in the event that a portion of the piping requires replacement.
-The evaporator glovebox tank component's ancillary equipment is supported by a steel channel Uni-strut® support frame.
-The Uni-strut® support frame is secured to the concrete ceiling with anchor bolts and provides the component's ancillary equipment with support and protection against physical damage and excessive stress that could potentially result from settlement, vibration, expansion, or contraction.
+The evaporator glovebox tank component's support frame is secured to the concrete ceiling with anchor bolts and provides the component's ancillary equipment with support and protection against physical damage and excessive stress that could potentially result from settlement, vibration, expansion, or contraction.
 Replacement supports are made of the same or similar materials.